neonkore/Nunicode/README.md

 ## Encoding validation

 All decoding functions has no error checking for performance reasons. nunicode expects valid UTF strings at input.
 It does provide ``nu_validate()`` to check string encoding before processing.

-If this check fails on some string then none of the nunicode functions is applicable to it.
+If this check fails on some string then none of the nunicode functions are applicable to it.
 Calling any function on such string might lead to undefined behavior.

 ## Case mapping and case folding